Leave-one-out Distinguishability in Machine Learning: Explaining the Effect of Activation Functions on LOOD

-\paragraphbe{Effect of activation function on LOOD generalizes to information leakage on NN models} We further investigate whether the information leakage (as measured by membership inference attack performance for leave-one-out retrained models) for deep neural networks are similarly affected by activation function. \cref{fig:activation} shows that deep nerual networks with GeLU activation incurs higher per-record information leakage (MIA performance in AUC score) compared to NNs with ReLU activation, for $20$ randomly chosen differing data.
-This is consistent with our analytical results (\cref{prop:activation} and \ref{lem:low_rank}) that predict higher LOOD under smooth activation than under ReLU.
+\paragraphbe{Experimental results on NNs validate the effect of activation choice on leakage} We further investigate whether leakage (measured by MIA performance on leave-one-out retrained models) for deep neural networks are similarly affected by activation choice. \cref{fig:activation} shows that DNNs with GeLU activation incurs higher per-record leakage (MIA performance in AUC score) compared to DNNs with ReLU activation, for $20$ randomly chosen differing data.
+This is consistent with our analytical results (\cref{prop:activation} and \ref{lem:low_rank}), and aligns with prior empirical observations~\cite{wei2020framework,haim2022reconstructing,shamsabadi2023mnemonist} that data reconstruction is harder under ReLU activation (than its smooth counterparts).